I'm Honey!

 We are nearing the crossroad.
 Last March, almost six months ago, COVID-19 thrust its ugly head into every household on the planet known as, Elsewhere.
 It has caused different degrees of suffering coupled with severe anxiety on the entire population of the world.
 The complexity of the virus and its unknowns has caused our scientists, doctors, and political leaders to make unintentional errors.
 We, as a people, are experiencing a multitude of daily fears.
 Our lives are suddenly consumed with our health, our personal safety, economic worries, and social and family isolation.

 COVID-19 has broadened our emotional outreach; our prospectives about our lives and those who we care about and love.
 Self-Isolation has given us alone time to think about our attitudes and behavior.
+It is during this time that we may realize just how much we need to acknowledge our own emotional needs and the impact of our experiences.
 Some of us have developed newfound strength; others of you pushed your creative side and I think all of us have reflected on our role as wives, significant others, mothers, grandmothers, and friends.
+Recognizing and processing our feelings has become essential for maintaining emotional well-being during isolation.
 I am hopeful that most of us will come out of this tragedy stronger, wiser, hopeful, and grateful.
+Focusing on our own life and prioritizing self-care and personal milestones can help us move forward with renewed purpose.

 Some Positives In Life During COVID-19